Stakeholder Analysis

 Examples of stakeholders for an organization

-Stakeholder analysis is the process of identifying and analyzing the stakeholders that are likely to affect or be affected by a particular project or other organizational activity.
-It can be done once in a while or on a regular basis to track the attitudes and behaviors of stakeholders over time.
+Stakeholder analysis is a systematic process aimed at identifying and analyzing individuals or groups that are likely to affect or be affected by a particular project or other organizational activities.
+This analysis can be conducted periodically or on a regular basis to monitor stakeholder attitudes and behaviors over time.
 Stakeholder analysis is widely used in project management, conflict resolution, organizational transformation and change management.

 Project Stakeholder Examples